Nickoranteng/Heroes-of-Pymoli/README.md

 * This Game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

 ## Objective
-* To generated a report that breaks down the game's purchasing data into meaningful insights.
+To generated a report that breaks down the game's purchasing data into meaningful insights ase on the following categories
-* Total Number of Players.
-* Calculate Number of Unique Items.
-* Average Purchase Price.
-* Total Number of Purchases.
-* Total Revenue.

-### Gender Demographics
+* Gender Demographics

-* Percentage and Count of Male Players.
-* Percentage and Count of Female Players.
-* Percentage and Count of Other / Non-Disclosed.

-### Purchasing Analysis (Gender)
+* Purchasing Analysis (Gender)

-* Purchase Count.
-* Average Purchase Price.
-* Total Purchase Valu.e
-* Average Purchase Total per Person by Gender.

-### Top Spenders
+* Top Spenders

-* Top 5 spenders in the game by total purchase value.
-* Purchase Count.
-* Average Purchase Price.
-* Total Purchase Value.

-### Most Popular Items
+* Most Popular Items

-* Top 5 most popular items by purchase count.
-* Item ID.
-* Item Name.
-* Purchase Count.
-* Item Price.
-* Total Purchase Value.

-### Most Profitable Items
+* Most Profitable Items

-* Top 5 most profitable items by total purchase value.
-* Item ID
-* Item Name
-* Purchase Count
-* Item Price
-* Total Purchase Value

 # Data
 * CSV Purchase Data in the Resources Folder